 This guide is one of a number of articles I have written regarding the Gallipoli Campaign which cover aspects such as where to stay to the cemeteries, memorials, and the battlefields.

 The Turkish town of Eceabat, formerly known as Maydos/Maidos, is one of two main options to stay if you wish to visit the Gallipoli battlefields as part of a multi-day trip.
-The other is the city of Cannakale which lies across the Dardanelles from Eceabat and I have dealt with the city in a separate article here: Cannakale.
+The other is the city of Canakkale which lies across the Dardanelles from Eceabat and I have dealt with the city in a separate article here: Canakkale.
 Eceabat is a very small town and the area which will be of most interest is the promenade (pictured above) which contains hotels, souvenir shops, and restaurants.
-The town is a five hours coach drive away from Istanbul with frequent connections.
-When I visit Gallipoli I always stay in Eceabat though you may prefer to stay in Cannakale and I have outlined the pros and cons of the town below.
+The town is five hours away from Istanbul by coach with frequent connections.
+When I visit Gallipoli I always stay in Eceabat though you may prefer to stay in Canakkale and I have outlined the pros and cons of the town below.

 Pros to Staying in Eceabat

 - Eceabat is close to the battlefields which are a short car drive away.